RishitaModi/To-Do-List/README.md

 # To-Do-List
+Welcome to the To-Do List repository!
 This repository contains the code for a simple yet powerful to-do list application.
 The app is designed to help users keep track of their daily tasks, set priorities, and manage their time efficiently.

 Creating a simple to-do list app using HTML, CSS, and JavaScript involves several steps.
 Here is a step-by-step guide to help you through the process: